vrischmann/zig-sqlite/README.md

 The second (and more interesting) check makes sure you provide appropriately typed values as bind parameters.

-This check is not automatic since with a standard SQL query we have no way to know the types of the bind parameters, to use it you must provide theses types in the SQL query with a custom syntax.
+This check is not automatic since with a standard SQL query we have no way to know the types of the bind parameters, to use it you must provide theses types in the `mappings` argument when preparing a statement.

 For example, take the same code as above but now we also bind the last parameter:
 ```zig